css-materials/course-site/content/syllabus/reprex-git/index.md

 * Skim chapters 15, 16, and 17 included in the section [Early GitHub Wins](https://happygitwithr.com/usage-intro.html) in *"Happy Git and GitHub for the useR"*
 * Skim chapters 20 to 23 in the section [Git fundamentals](https://happygitwithr.com/git-intro.html) in *"Happy Git and GitHub for the useR"*

-We will be using R Workbench for the lecture and the in-class exercises.
-If you are using R from your laptop (VS. R Workbench), make sure your system is correctly configured, see the [Git page under Setup](https://computing-soc-sci.netlify.app/setup/git/).

 ## Class materials